howtoedittv/mogit/README.md

 ## Purpose

-qgit exists to provide a lightweight and user-friendly interface for Git, making repository management accessible and efficient across multiple platforms.
+mogit exists to provide a lightweight and user-friendly interface for Git, making repository management accessible and efficient across multiple platforms.

 ## Contributing